✓ Shariah-Compliant / Halal-Aligned

 Historical Peak: 727 million barrels (2009)

-Refill Timeline: Replenishment paused indefinitely at current price levels
+Refill Timeline: Replenishment paused at current price levels.

 Global Oil Demand (IEA Projections)